data61/anonlink/docs/proposals/prop-0001-proposals.md

 shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.

-The proposal should be submitted as a draft proposal via a GitHub pull request to the `docs/proposals` directory with the name prop-<n>-<short-title>.md where <n> is an appropriately assigned number (e.g., prop-0000-fooDescription.rst).
+The proposal should be submitted as a draft proposal via a GitHub pull request to the `docs/proposals` directory with the name prop-<n>-<short-title>.md where <n> is an appropriately assigned 4 digit number (e.g., prop-0000-fooDescription.rst).
 The draft must comply with the technical specifications outlined below.

 Once the PR for the proposal is in place, a post should be made to the mailing list containing the abstract and a link to the PR, with the purpose of starting discussion on usage and impact.
 Discussion on the pull request will have a